egbertguo/cryptography-pki/README.md

 steps:
-actually, we can apply for the certificate from the third part using the csr.pm after the third part confirm the applicant's infomation, they release the certificate, -a. our users can get the certificate, and verify it is trusty.
+actually, we can apply for the certificate from the third part using the csr.pm after the third part confirm the applicant's infomation, they release the certificate,
+- a. our users can get the certificate, and verify it is trusty.
--b. the users get the public_key from the certificate -c. encrypt the message with the public_key.
+- b. the users get the public_key from the certificate
+- c. encrypt the message with the public_key.
--d. send the ciphertext throught the http(others can't decrypt the ciphertext because they dont have the private_key).
+- d. send the ciphertext throught the http(others can't decrypt the ciphertext because they dont have the private_key).
--e. the server receive the ciphertext and decrypt it with the private_key. \n
+- e. the server receive the ciphertext and decrypt it with the private_key. \n

 the only problem is that: others can get the server's message because it is encrypted using the public_key